 As already mentioned, Asian makes have a strong hold on the Guatemalan used car market.
 In fact, Toyota has been the most popular make for 2016 overall, owning a 14.8% share of the market.
 Hyundai, Kia and Nissan also own places in the top-five most popular car makes in Guatemala, each owning greater than 10% market share each.
 This, of course, is good news for those importing used vehicles from the United States into Guatemala, as great deals on second-hand vehicles from these manufacturers are readily available in the U.S. used car market.

 Those, however, who are looking to import American cars into Guatemala have plenty of reasons to be encouraged!
-So far in 2016, Ford has climbed the ranks to become the third-most popular automotive make with Guatemalan car buyers overall.
+So far in 2016, Ford has climbed the ranks to become the third-most-popular automotive make with Guatemalan car buyers overall.
 In fact, Ford owns an 11.2% market share for the year.
 In addition to Ford, Chevrolet has also been climbing the charts.
-When statistics were last tabulated, Chevrolet had become the sixth-most popular automotive make in the country, owning an 8.6% share of the market.
+When tabulating the last statistics, Chevrolet had become the sixth-most popular automotive make in the country.
+Owning an 8.6% share of the market.